inveniosoftware/docs-invenio-rdm/docs/operate/customize/look-and-feel/override_components.md

 ## 2. Find or create the mapping file

-In new InvenioRDM installations at v11 or above, a near-empty file named `mapping.js` is available at the following path in your `assets` folder:
+In InvenioRDM v11 or above installations, a file named `mapping.js` is available at the following path in your `assets` folder:

 ```terminal
 ├── assets